sachinmandal3580-rgb/ros2_drone/README.md

 Implement the inverse subdivision that turns an 8-character AeroPin string back into the (x, y) center of the cell it represents.

+> You may take reference from Digipin by Indian Post - [Click here](https://www.indiapost.gov.in/documents/offerings/intiatives/DIGIPIN_Technical_document.pdf)
 ---

 ### 7. AeroPin Mission Controller — `drone_delivery_system/drone_delivery_system/coordinate_mission_controller.py`